 Answered By: Mathematics Library

-You can use the information that you already have (author(s), title, etc) to find the entire paper if it indeed exists in print.
+You can use the information that you already have (author(s), title, etc) to find the entire paper if it exists in print.
 Do keep in mind that not all conferences and abstracts are published.

 If the source citation looks strange, it may be an abbreviation of the full name.
 You can search abbreviated names, for the full titles in MathSciNet.